Wbaguette/BTD-BIA/README.md

-Compile in DOSBOX with builda.bat
+Compile in DOSBOX with builda.bat <br>
 Run with play.bat